sourcebots/docs/content/tutorials/_index.md

 ## Changing your version of Python

-If webots is picking up the incorrect version of Python, you’ll need to change it.
+If Webots is picking up the incorrect version of Python, you’ll need to change it.
 This can be done using Tools > Preferences > General > Python command.
 You’ll need to ensure a matching version of Python is installed.